e-j-w/ChartOfNuclides/README.md

 ## Features

-- Select individual nuclides to browse ground and isomeric state data.
+- Select individual nuclides to browse ground and excited state data.
 - Runs locally, with no network connection needed.
 - Fast hardware accelerated rendering using `SDL_Renderer`, HI-DPI scaling support.
 - More to come...